Tiliqua rugosa: Predators

 This species was once preyed upon by dingos and Australian pythons such as Morelia spilota, as well as by Aboriginal Australians; today the potential threats are more likely to come from large, introduced feral species such as foxes and cats.
-In the bush habitat in Western Australia, birds of prey like falcons and kookaburras, and large snakes will commonly prey on this skink.
+In the bush habitat in Western Australia, birds of prey like brown falcons and laughing kookaburras, and large snakes (such as eastern brown snakes, red-bellied black snakes and mulga snakes) will commonly prey on this skink.

 Ticks and nematodes commonly parasitise this species by attaching under scales or in the ear.
 The kangaroo soft tick, Ornithodoros gurneyi, has been studied as an occasional parasite of Tiliqua rugosa, likely due to cohabitation of shrubs and leaf litter underneath trees where red kangaroos and wallabies shelter during hot summer days.
 While the red kangaroo is considered to be the primary host of O. gurneyi, it has been observed that larval and nymph ticks can parasitise T. rugosa and successfully develop to maturity.
 It is suggested that T. rugosa may play a role in dispersal of O. gurneyi as individual of this skink species have a relatively large home range, within which there may be several sites where host species interact.

 T. rugosa has many performative defence mechanisms for predators.
 It tends to gape open its mouth and display its blue tongue, which is often accompanied by intense hissing.
 It has a harsh bite, which is used for defence if interactions worsen.